Professor-G/pyBIA/docs/source/Godines et al 2025.rst

 Figure 1
 -----------

-The multi-band data for our five confirmed lyman-alpha nebulae can be :download:`download here. <confirmed_diffuse.npy>`
+The multi-band data (Bw and R) for the five broadband-selected Lyman-alpha blobs (LABs) from `Prescott et al 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_ can be :download:`downloaded here. <confirmed_LAB.npy>`

+The corresponding names for these five objects (as cataloged in the NDWFS Bootes Survey) can be :download:`downloaded here. <confirmed_LAB_names.txt>`

 To visualize the affect the sigma detection threshold has on the image segmentation object, we used the `plot_objects_segmentation <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.plot_objects_segmentation>`_ function available in the pyBIA.catalog module.